-Historically, we had plenty of probiotics in our diet from eating fresh foods from good soil and by fermenting our foods to keep them from spoiling.
+Historically, people had plenty of probiotics from eating fresh foods from good soil and by fermenting foods to keep them from spoiling.
 Today, however, dangerous agricultural practices and decreased diet quality have caused our food supply to be significantly lower in probiotics.
 Even worse, many foods today actually contain antibiotics, which even kill off the good bacteria in our bodies.

-Fortunately, in addition to taking probiotic supplements, there are many probiotic foods that can be consumed to help provide these essential microorgranisms.
-By adding more probiotic foods into your diet, you could see all of the following health benefits:
+Fortunately, in addition to taking probiotic supplements, there are many probiotic foods that people can consume to help provide these essential microorgranisms.
+By adding more probiotic foods into your schedule, you could see all of the following health benefits:

 - Stronger immune system